tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ## Extract the Dispatcher Tools from the AEM SDK zip

+>[!TIP]
+>
+> Windows users cannot have any spaces or special characters in the path to the folder containing the Local Dispatcher Tools.
+If spaces exist  in  the path, the `docker_run.cmd` will fail.

-Note that the version of Dispatcher Tools is different from that of the AEM SDK.
-As long as the version of Dispatcher Tools is provided via the AEM SDK version matching the AEM as a Cloud Service version.
+The version of Dispatcher Tools is different from that of the AEM SDK.
+Ensure the version of Dispatcher Tools is provided via the AEM SDK version matching the AEM as a Cloud Service version.

 1. Unzip the downloaded `aem-sdk-XXX.zip` file
 1. Unpack the Dispatcher Tools into `~/aem-sdk/dispatcher`